marcusv77/searchable-image-database-angular/docs/anonymous/classification.rst

     :alt: Screenshot of Classification Details for anonymous user
     :align: center

-Users can select single cell
+Users can filter the cell
 from the drop down menu
-to acess more information.
+and
+will have access to information related to the cell.

 ..  image:: ../screenshots/anonymous-classification-details.jpg
     :alt: Screenshot of Classification Details for anonymous user